The following Terms of Business apply to all treatments and services delivered on a private basis.

 We are always pleased to welcome new patients and we want to ensure that your experience is a pleasant and enjoyable one.
 When you first contact us you will be invited to discuss your dental health and aspirations with one of our Customer Care Team or Treatment Co-ordinators, who will help you to select the right clinician for your first consultation.

-New patients will normally be asked to book an initial consultation with one of our Dental Surgeons.
-This consultation allows the Dental Surgeon to perform a thorough review of your teeth, gums and mouth and to have a preliminary conversation with you about your dental health and the appearance of your smile.
+New patients will normally be asked to book an initial consultation with one of our Dental Clinicians.
+This consultation allows the Dental Clinicians to perform a thorough review of your teeth, gums and mouth and to have a preliminary conversation with you about your dental health and the appearance of your smile.
 You will have the opportunity to ask any questions or discuss any problems.

 On many occasions, your Dental Surgeon will ask that you have a radiographic assessment (x-ray).
 This may be a ‘standard’ intra-oral x-ray or a panoramic x-ray (OPG or CT-scan).